jjhiggz/custom_rust_md_parser/readme.md

 # Intro

 Don't use this library please.
 It's probably about to be the worst markdown parser in history, but its mainly just to learn rust.

+# Scripts

 ## Scope